giacomocavalieri/squirrel/CONTRIBUTING.md

     case to the `squirrel/internal/query.gleam_type_to_field_type` function.
     This is used when the type is in the values returned by the query to write down the type of the corresponding field
-- And don't forget to add some tests :)
+- And don't forget to add some tests and integration tests :)

 ## Writing tests